 What does my skaters wear to a competition?

 - Skaters should wear a club competition jacket over their competition outfit at the arena and for the on ice warm up.
-If your skater does not have a club jacket they should wear a fitted black zip up jacket.
+If your skater does not have a club jacket they should wear a fitted black zip up jacket or sweater.

 - All skaters require indoor runners for warm up (boots, slippers etc. are NOT PERMITTED)